Piotr1215/cloudrumble/docs/README.md

 > [!ATTENTION]
 >
-> - Unlike CKA or CKAD there is no free retake of the exam, each subsequent attempt must be separately paid for.
+> - Unlike CKA or CKAD there is no free retake of the exam, each subsequent attempt must be separately paid for, so make sure to prepare well.
+Remember that you can reschedule the exam at any time.
 >
+> - Exam is pretty challenging.
+Questions are very detailed and often revolve around obscure details about particular topic.
+My exam had a lot of questions around PVs, PVCs, StorageClasses as well as detailed configuration of DTR and UCP.
+Please remember that your exam might be different, as questions are changed often.
+>
-> - Exam curriculum is based on material update from official [Docker Study Guide](https://docker.cdn.prismic.io/docker/4a619747-6889-48cd-8420-60f24a6a13ac_DCA_study+Guide_v1.3.pdf) **v 1.3, May 2020**
+> - This guide is based on official [Docker Study Guide](https://docker.cdn.prismic.io/docker/4a619747-6889-48cd-8420-60f24a6a13ac_DCA_study+Guide_v1.3.pdf) **v 1.3, May 2020**

 ### Exam topics